Baby formula shortage highlights racial disparities

 Associated Press

 COLUMBIA, Md.
-(AP) — Capri Isidoro broke down in tears sitting on a chair at the office of a lactation consultant.
+(AP) — Capri Isidoro broke down in tears in the office of a lactation consultant.

 The mother of two had been struggling to breastfeed her 1-month-old daughter ever since she was born, when the hospital gave the baby formula first without consulting her on her desire to breastfeed.